hidekick8877/nodejs_sample/README.md

 ## overview
 * This is sample of node.js server.
-* Include file read, http method and mysql test code.
+* Include file read, http method, mysql and ejs test code.

 ## how to use
 The start of the server